top of page

 Years later, the next dynasty defeated Tujue and took Yang Guang's queen and other family members back to the capital city.

-One of Yang Guang's beautiful daughters was selected as an imperial concubine; her husband, the Emperor Li Shimin of the new Tang Dynasty, reburied Yang Guang using an emperor's ceremony.
+One of Yang Guang's beautiful daughters was selected as an imperial concubine; her husband, Emperor Li Shimin of the new Tang Dynasty, reburied Yang Guang using an emperor's ceremony.

 Unearthed Gilding Copper Knocker (Fu Shou) From Mausoleum of Emperor Yang of Sui — Capital Museum